 Various manure application rates acted as treatments for the subplots (see table 2).
-The treatments were comprised of a high application rate (about 14,400 gallons per acre), a low application rate (about 9,500 gallons per acre), or no manure applied.
+The treatments were comprised of a high application rate (about 14,400 and 15,400 gallons per acre at the Murdock and Nashua sites, respectively), a low application rate (about 9,500 and 10,300 gallons per acre at the Murdock and Nashua sites, respectively), or no manure applied.
 The 'high' and 'low' rates were chosen based upon the rates typically offered by the large dairies specific to each region.
 Where manure was not applied in the first year, the crops were fertilized with commercial nutrients according to the state University guidelines.
 In years 2 and 3, state University fertility guidelines were utilized to apply commercial fertilizers to all plots, taking into account any residual fertility credits from the initial manure application.

-Table 2.Subplot treatments.
+Table 2.
+Subplot treatments.

-Treatment Year 1 Year 2 Year 3 a Fertilizers Fertilizers Fertilizers b Manure low rate Fertilizers w/ second year manure N credit Fertilizers w/ third year manure N credit c Manure high rate Fertilizers w/ second year manure N credit Fertilizers w/third year manure N credit
+Treatment Year 1 Year 2 Year 3 a Fertilizers Fertilizers Fertilizers b Manure low rate (fertilizers if needed to balance crop nutrient needs) Fertilizers w/ second year manure N credit Fertilizers w/ third year manure N credit С Manure high rate (fertilizers if needed to balance crop nutrient needs) Fertilizers w/ second year manure N credit Fertilizers w/third year manure N credit